breaker01/bbht/README.md

 # BBHT

-Bug Bounty Hunting Tools is a script to install the most popular recon tools used while looking for vulnerabilities in a bug bounty program.
+Bug Bounty Hunting Tools is a script to install some of the most popular tools used while doing recon and/or exploiting vulnerabilities in bug bounty programs.

 # Tools